Interlock Architectures — Pt. 1: What do those categories really mean?

 Basic Safety Principles

-We have to go to ISO 13849–2 to get a definition of what Basic Safety Principles might include.
-Looking at Annex A.2 of the standard we find:
+We have to go to ISO 13849-2 to define what Basic Safety Principles might include.
+Looking at Annex A.2 of the standard, we find:

 Basic Safety PrinciplesRemarks

-Use of suitable materials and adequate manufacturingSelection of material, manufacturing methods and treatment in relation to, e. g. stress, durability, elasticity, friction, wear,
+Use of suitable materials and adequate manufacturingSelection of material, manufacturing methods and treatment in relation to, e. g., stress, durability, elasticity, friction, wear, corrosion, temperature.

 Correct dimensioning and shapingConsider e. g. stress, strain, fatigue, surface roughness, tolerances, sticking, manufacturing.